mirqr/zebra-brain/README.md

 - Streamlined and modularized setup using a Conda environment — no root access required
 - Eliminated unnecessary and proprietary dependencies (e.g., MATLAB) to simplify deployment
 - Optimized parallel execution by isolating performance-critical sections and leveraging Python’s subprocess module instead of relying on Slurm
-- Improved portability - runs seamlessly on standard laptops as well as high-performance workstations.
+- Improved portability - runs seamlessly on standard laptops as well as high-performance workstations

 For information, contact: